How Noise Benefits AI-generated Image Detection: Methodology

 where $\varphi$ denotes the trainable parameters of the image encoder, and $\phi$ is frozen.

-\textbf{Architecture of Noise Generator.} As illustrated in Eq. \ref{eq:noise}, generating conditional noise typically relies on explicit label information.
-Instead of using conventional one-hot labels, we condition the perturbation on label-aligned textual embeddings $t$ extracted from CLIP’s text encoder, enabling the noise generator to adapt its perturbations more precisely to the underlying forensic categories.
-Given the CLIP image feature $f \in \mathbb{R}^d$ and the corresponding text feature $t \in \mathbb{R}^d$, we instantiate a lightweight cross-attention module $G_\theta(f, t)$ to generate per-dimension Gaussian parameters $(\mu, \text{var})$ in the feature space.
+\textbf{Architecture of Noise Generator.} As illustrated in Eq. (\ref{eq:noise}), generating conditional noise typically relies on explicit label information.
+Instead of using conventional one-hot labels, we condition the perturbation on label-aligned textual embeddings $t$ extracted from PE’s text encoder, enabling the noise generator to adapt its perturbations more precisely to the underlying forensic categories.
+Given the extracted image feature $f \in \mathbb{R}^d$ and the corresponding text feature $t \in \mathbb{R}^d$, we instantiate a lightweight cross-attention module $G_\theta(f, t)$ to generate per-dimension Gaussian parameters $(\mu, \text{var})$ in the feature space instead of the image space.
 Specifically, we define the weight matrices $W_q,W_k,W_v,W_\mu,W_{\text{var}}\in\mathbb{R}^{d\times H}$, where $H=d/r$ is a bottleneck hidden size ($r{\ge}1$).
-The process can be formulated:
+The generation process can be formulated as:

 where $\psi(\cdot)$ enforces element-wise nonnegativity.
 Reparameterized sampling and feature perturbation are as follows: